-Sr. No Amount in dispute/demanded to the extent ascertainable (in ₹ lakh) Stage 1.
-GST - Registration Cancellation (Madhya Pradesh) Unascertainable Application for revocation of cancellation of registration filed.
+Sr. No Type of Indirect Tax No. of Cases Amount in dispute/demanded to the extent ascertainable (in ₹ lakh) Stage 1.
+GST - Registration Cancellation (Madhya Pradesh) 1 Unascertainable Application for revocation of cancellation of registration filed.

 Abans Enterprises Limited

 Please refer to the section titled 'Litigations filed by our Company - Other Pending Litigations'